Regularity as Regularization: Smooth and Strongly Convex Brenier Potentials in Optimal Transport: REGULARITY AS REGULARIZATION

-\section{Regularity as Regularization}
+\section{REGULARITY AS REGULARIZATION}

 Contrary to the viewpoint adopted in the OT literature~\citep{caffarelli1999problem,figalli2017monge}, we consider here regularity (smoothness) and curvature (strong convexity), as \textit{desiderata}, namely conditions that must be enforced when estimating OT, rather than properties that can be proved under suitable assumptions on $\mu,\nu$.
-Note that if a convex potential is $\scvx$-strong and $L$-smooth, the map $\nabla f$ has distortion $\ell\|x-y\|\leq \|\nabla f(x)-\nabla f(y)\|\leq L\|x-y\|.$ When $\scvx=L=1$, $\nabla f$ must be a translation.
-Lifting the assumption that $f$ is convex, one would recover the case where $\nabla f$ is an isometry~\cite{cohen1999earth,alt2000discrete,alaux2018unsupervised}.
+Note that if a convex potential is $\scvx$-strongly convex and $L$-smooth, the map $\nabla f$ has distortion $\ell\|x-y\|\leq \|\nabla f(x)-\nabla f(y)\|\leq L\|x-y\|$.
+Therefore, setting $\scvx=L=1$ enforces that $\nabla f$ must be a translation, since $f$ must be convex.
+If one were to lift the assumption that $f$ is convex, one would recover the case where $\nabla f$ is an isometry, considered in~\citep{cohen1999earth,alt2000discrete,alaux2018unsupervised}.
+Note that this distortion also plays a role when estimating the Gromov-Wasserstein distance between general metric spaces~\citep{memoli-2011} and was notably used to enforce regularity when estimating the discrete OT problem~\citep{flamary2014optimal} in a Kantorovich setting.
+We enforce it here as a constraint in the space of convex functions.

-\textbf{Near-Brenier smooth strongly convex potentials.} We will seek functions $f$ that are $\scvx$ strongly convex and $L$-smooth (or, alternatively, locally so) while at the same time such that $\nabla f_\sharp \mu$ is as \textit{close as possible} to the target $\nu$.
+\textbf{Near-Brenier Smooth Strongly Convex Potentials.} We will seek functions $f$ that are $\scvx$-strongly convex and $L$-smooth (or, alternatively, locally so) while at the same time such that $\nabla f_\sharp \mu$ is as \textit{close as possible} to the target $\nu$.
 If $\nabla f_\sharp \mu$ were to be exactly equal to $\nu$, such a function would be called a Brenier potential.
 We quantify that nearness in terms of the Wasserstein distance between the push-foward of $\mu$ and $\nu$ to define: